 Focus on International Project

 Over the next 12 months, Jitka plans to continue growing the club with a focus on adding both younger members and female ones.
-She also is working on an international project – the Rotary works to unit communities across the globe – that combines her passions with those of the club.
+She also is working on an international project – the Rotary works to unite communities across the globe – that combines her passions with those of the club.

-During last month’s meeting, Jitka challenged her fellow club members to find ways they can serve as an inspiration, at the local, regional, national, and international levels.
+At last month’s meeting, Jitka challenged her fellow club members to find ways they can serve as an inspiration, at the local, regional, national, and international levels.
 “Collectively, we can help the rotary reach great heights,” she told those in attendance.
 “I look forward to working with you all over the next year as we inspire others to dream more, learn more, do more, and become more.”

 Jitka, who succeeds James Tvrdik as the club’s president, was also recognized as one of three members to receive a Paul Harris Fellow along with John Reed and new club Vice President Michael White.
 The award is “in appreciation of tangible and significant assistance given for the furtherance of better understanding and friendly relations among peoples of the world.”